-the HML carry factor for the carry trade portfolios.
+Column (1) in Table 7 compares the intermediary capital shocks and the HML carry factor for the carry trade portfolios.
 The HML carry factor completely subsumes the significance of the intermediary capital shock as only HML carry risk is now priced into the cross-section of the carry trade at 7.8% per annum whereas the price of intermediary capital risk is now insignificant.
+This is not surprising as we expect the risks embedded within the carry trade to wholly account for its cross-sectional variation, but it is of interest that intermediary capital risk is now no longer significantly priced.
 We observe the robust significance of the price of HML carry risk again in the full sample with all cross-sections tested simultaneously at 7% per annum in Column (6).
 Both estimates are significant at the 1% level, displaying the dominant role of the global risk embedded in the HML carry factor in pricing foreign exchange returns.
+The global risks proxied by the HML carry factor appear to be important for the pricing of a wide set of exchange rate risk premia, not just the carry trade itself.